rsinghbhamra1/codin-4/README.md

 # Coding Assignment 13 - UC Component Library

 This project is a **React web component library** built using **Storybook**.
 It contains reusable UI components that you can easily develop, test, and document.
 These components are meant to be used in real-world React applications.
 They are flexible and help keep your projects consistent and easy to maintain.

-Additionally, this project uses husky to run pre-commit checks.
+To keep the code clean and error-free, the project uses **Husky** for pre-commit checks, running automated checks for code formatting, linting, and testing.
+It also uses **GitHub Actions** to automatically enforce code quality on every push or pull request.

 ## Components Overview